-The Abbe Museum’s collections are principally of Native American artifacts of the Wabanaki tribes of the Northeast – the Abenaki, the Penobscot, the Maliseet, the Passamaquoddy, and the Mi’kmaq.
-The museum’s new facility is housed in a prominent historic building, and a new wing containing galleries, curatorial areas and offices continues the forms and materials of the original structure.
+For seventy years the Abbe Museum was located in a modest facility in Acadia National Park.
+Its collections are principally of Native American artifacts, and the institution has long held close links with the Penobscot, Passamaquoddy, Maliseet and Micmac tribes, collectively known as the Wabanaki, or People of the First Light.
+The museum’s new facility in Bar Harbor is housed in a prominent historic building, with a new wing containing galleries, curatorial areas and offices continuing the forms and materials of the original structure.
 The ceremonial Circle of Four Directions, a form significant to the Wabanaki cultures, signifies an alternative cultural tradition.